 How to create a bullet bar chart

 The bullet bar or bullet graph is one of the very few "new" chart types which were not invented already a long time ago.
-It's creator is data visualization expert and book author Stephen Few, who devised the concept in 2005.
+Its creator is a data visualization expert and book author Stephen Few, who devised the concept in 2005.
 Though the bullet bar provides more information than a bar chart, it needs the same amount of space.
 It is easy to read and provides a quick visual comparison, even for people who've never seen this chart type before.

-1. Preparing and importing the data for a bullet bar
+Preparing and importing the data

 Source: Spiegel Online

-2. Check & Describe
+Check & Describe